 Source: Hyundai

-No affordable car list is complete without the increasingly popular entry-level Hyundai Elantra.
-This affordable sedan's standard powertrain includes the same 147-horsepower 2.0-litre engine and continuously variable transmission — the base six-speed manual transmission is no longer available — as the Forte.
+We can't put together an affordable car list without the increasingly popular choice in the entry-level sedan segment, the Hyundai Elantra.
+This affordable sedan's standard powertrain includes a 147-horsepower 2.0-litre engine paired with a continuously variable transmission — the base six-speed manual transmission is no longer available — as the Forte.
+You can opt for more powerful turbocharged four-cylinder engines, but this pushes the price way up.

-Inside, the Elantra comes standard with an 8-inch touchscreen infotainment system, wireless Apple CarPlay and Android Auto, a six-speaker audio system, Bluetooth connectivity, power front windows, and more.
+Inside, the Elantra is also surprisingly well-equipped.
+Its base model comes standard with an 8-inch touchscreen infotainment system, wireless Apple CarPlay and Android Auto, a six-speaker audio system, Bluetooth connectivity, power front windows, and more.

-Unlike the Forte, the 2023 Elantra has a handful of standard advanced safety features, including automatic emergency braking with pedestrian detection, lane-departure warning, lane-following assist, driver attention warning, high-beam assist, and more.
+The 2024 Elantra also has a handful of standard advanced safety features, including automatic emergency braking with pedestrian detection, lane-departure warning, lane-following assist, driver attention warning, high-beam assist, and more.

 2023 Mazda Mazda3